We know the benefits of slow travel but we can't always take advantage of them.

 I know what it’s like.

 In Sri Lanka and Albania, I rented a car and driver to see as much as I could in ten days.
-I
+I had little time and I wanted to see as much as I could.

 did – very little, whether sitting in cafés in Marrakesh and Moulay Idriss or renting a suburban apartment for a week near Istanbul.